ForgisX/.github/profile/README.md

 ## The Solution

-**Forgis is the intelligent layer for the real world** — AI-native orchestration infrastructure that brings physical intelligence into hardware.
+**Forgis is the intelligent layer for the real world**, AI-native orchestration infrastructure that brings physical intelligence into hardware.
 Causal AI agents run on the edge as digital engineers: they learn from data, predict failures, optimize performance in real time, and guide operators to act before downtime occurs.
-From one unified interface, Forgis connects machines, information, and logic — turning disconnected automation into the brain of the factory.
+From one unified interface, Forgis connects machines, information, and logic - turning disconnected automation into the brain of the factory.

 The goal is Industry 5.0: plug-and-play factories that are adaptive, collaborative, and self-optimizing.
 Orders flow from digital marketplaces straight into the line, agents reconfigure machines on demand, and strategy becomes execution.
 Humans conduct; the factory orchestrates itself below.